ricoberger/script_exporter/README.md

       # If set to "true" the output of a script will be ignored if the script
       # returned an error and only the default metrics will be exported.
       ignore_on_error: <boolean>
+      # The output format of the script.
+By default the exporter expects valid
+      # Prometheus metrics.
+      #
+      # Possible values are "prometheus" and "nagios".
+      format: <string>
     # Timeout configuration for the script.
 By default the timeout specified via
     # the "timeout" parameter or the "scrape_timeout" Prometheus configuration
     # will be used.